moneytech/mini-make/documentation/mainpage.md

 The makefile parser contains a series of callback functions that are triggered anytime a certain element is found within a makefile, no syntax tree is built.
 See @ref make-parser for details.

+### Examples

+Check out the following examples to see the API in use:

+ - @ref list-targets.c
+ - @ref comment-spell-checker.c